vpavansai24/Text-Summarization-with-AWS-Bedrock-Lambda-and-API-Gateway/README.md

 ### Example Request with `curl`

-In this example, the text prompt is sent as a query parameter named `prompt`.
+To test your API endpoint using `curl`, you need to send a POST request with the text prompt included in the request body as JSON.
+Here’s how you can do it:

 ```bash
 curl -X POST https://{api-id}.execute-api.{region}.amazonaws.com/stage/resource \